emissary-ingress/emissary/docs/user-guide/ambassador-pro-install.md

 - `<YOUR EMAIL>`: Your email address

 ### 2. Download the Ambassador Pro Deployment File
 Ambassador Pro is deployed as a sidecar to Ambassador.
-In addition, Ambassador Pro also relies on a Redis instance for its rate limit service and a couple of Custom Resource Definitions (CRDs) for configuration.
+In addition, Ambassador Pro also relies on a Redis instance for its rate limit service and several Custom Resource Definitions (CRDs) for configuration.
 The default configuration for Ambassador Pro is available at https://www.getambassador.io/yaml/ambassador/pro/ambassador-pro.yaml.
 Download this file locally:

 ```
 curl -O "https://www.getambassador.io/yaml/ambassador/pro/ambassador-pro.yaml"